Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Types of Depression.md

 About 3% of U.S. people have persistent depressive disorder.

-Many people with PDD feel like this is just “how they are,” but you can always benefit from speaking with a doctor about how you’re feeling.
-They can help you find a treatment plan and care that helps you feel better.
+Many people with PDD feel like this is just “how they are,” but you can always benefit from speaking with a mental health professional about how you’re feeling.
+They can help you find supportive strategies and care that helps you feel better.

 Premenstrual dysphoric disorder